tleonhardt/Python_Interface_Cpp/README.md

 # Presentation
-The repository also has a brief overview [presentation](https://github.com/tleonhardt/Python_Interface_Cpp/tree/master/Python_Integration_with_C_C++.pdf) covering the absolute basics of Cython, SWIG, and CFFI as well as when you might want to use each one.
+The repository also has an overview [presentation](https://github.com/tleonhardt/Python_Interface_Cpp/tree/master/Interfacing_C_C++_with_Python.pdf) covering the basics of Cython, SWIG, and CFFI as well as when you might want to use each one.

+To accompany this presentation, there is a [lab guide](https://github.com/tleonhardt/Python_Interface_Cpp/tree/master/Interfacing_C_C++_with_Python-Exercises.pdf) which provides an overview of the Cython and SWIG hand-on exercises in this repository.